-The XIV European Patients' Rights Day will be a multi-stakeholder debate, starting from concrete examples and experiences coming from different countries, involving the point of view of patient and civic associations, EU Institutions and experts, health professionals, public and private bodies.
+The XIV European Patients' Rights Day has been a multi-stakeholder debate, starting from concrete examples and experiences coming from different countries, involving the point of view of patient and civic associations, EU Institutions and experts, health professionals, public and private bodies.

-In line with the topic of healthcare systems’ sustainability, addressed in the previous conferences of the European Patients’ Rights Day (here there are some examples of the celebrations in 2017, 2018 & 2019), the fourteenth edition would also continue to contribute to the current policy debate on how to achieve a more sustainable healthcare framework.
+In line with the topic of healthcare systems’ sustainability, addressed in the previous conferences of the European Patients’ Rights Day (here there are some examples of the celebrations in 2017, 2018 & 2019), the fourteenth edition continued to contribute to the policy debate on how to achieve a more sustainable healthcare framework.

-The event will provide a civic perspective, putting and recognizing the citizens at the center of health policies, not only as “users or consumers” of health services or “patients” with a specific disease, but rather as active citizens participating in healthcare policymaking as essential stakeholders.
+The event provided a civic perspective, putting and recognizing the citizens at the center of health policies, not only as “users or consumers” of health services or “patients” with a specific disease, but rather as active citizens participating in healthcare policymaking as essential stakeholders.

 To know more about our commitment on the topic, please visit our webpage: “Our policy on patient safety: focus on Healthcare-Associated Infections (HAIs) and Antimicrobial Resistance (AMR)”.

-The Conference is kindly hosted by MEP Brando Benifei, S&D group
+The Conference has benn kindly hosted by MEP Brando Benifei, S&D group

 With the scientific support of:

-The conference is realized thanks to the support of:
+The conference has been realized thanks to the support of:

 - European Pillar of Social Rights & the commitment of Cittadinanzattiva